 Your Future As A World Leader Starts At Norwich

-When students graduate from Norwich, they are prepared to think critically and to act responsibly.
+When students graduate from Norwich, they are prepared to think critically and act responsibly.
 That’s because Norwich prepares leaders.
 Global citizens.
 People of character.
 People with purpose.
 Focused, driven, and committed to excellence, Norwich graduates have made major contributions to America’s security, infrastructure, and economic growth over the past 196 years.

 Norwich offers a rigorous academic environment emphasizing interactive classes, innovative teaching methodologies, mentoring relationships with faculty, and extensive, hands-on learning.
 Through leadership training and civic engagement programs, our faculty, who are highly accomplished researchers, scholars, artists, and teachers, share their new ideas to inspire personal growth and address real-world challenges.

 Bachelor’s degree programs

 More than 30 different bachelor’s degree programs are available, from Business, Engineering, and “Cybercrime” with Computer Security and Information Assurance (CSIA) to Health Sciences.
 Norwich was the first private college in the country to create a Civil Engineering program in 1820 and is ranked #2 in the United States for Computer Security and Information Assurance.

 Norwich graduates have a 96% job placement rate and are held in the highest esteem by employers, whether in the public or private sector.
 Under-graduate research, internships, study abroad opportunities, community service, and civic engagement programs bring out the best in students.

 The majority of students are involved in an organized sports activity, whether on one of the 20 varsity men’s and women’s sports teams or club or intramural sports.

 The first private military college in the United States